Last Updated Nov 29, 2016 · Written by Craig Gibson

 Expect waterproofing to cost anywhere from $500 to $750 for an average sized bathroom.

-By the time you've calculated the cost of your complete dream bathroom renovation, you might find it's going to cost way too much.
-Can you find ways to modernise your bathroom without breaking the bank?
+If you’ve estimated the cost of a dream bathroom renovation and the amount is higher than you can afford, there are ways to modernise your bathroom without breaking the bank.
 Some alternatives to a complete bathroom renovation include:

-Need visual inspiration?
-Why not browse our Bathroom Designs Ideas pages for which design elements appeal to you the most.
+Browse our Bathroom Designs Ideas pages for which design elements appeal to you the most, or check out some of our articles on bathroom revamps for inspiration.

 The best way of finding out the cost of your bathroom renovation is to get quotes from local bathroom specialists.
 This will give you a sense of what market rates currently are.